 The Past and Present of Q Street: South Omaha and the Union Stockyards

-How did the Union Stockyards, including its rise and decline, impact the economy and culture of our neighborhood?
+How did the Union Stockyards, including its rise and decline, impact the economy and culture of the 30th and Q area?

-At one time, South Omaha had 135 taverns; this combined with the industrial environment, dense living conditions, and prejudiced stereotypes about immigrant communities led to the portrayal of Q Street as a “rough” part of town.
-Yet, in direct contradiction of these perceptions, the Saint Mary’s neighborhood thrived culturally and economically until the late 1960s and early 1970s, during which the Union Stockyards and packing plant industries began to decline due to the invention of hydraulic technology and refrigerated trucks.
+At one time, South Omaha had 135 taverns.
+This, combined with the industrial environment, dense living conditions, and prejudiced stereotypes about immigrant communities led to the portrayal of Q Street as a “rough” part of town.
+Yet, in direct contradiction to these perceptions, the Saint Mary’s neighborhood thrived culturally and economically until the late 1960s and early 1970s, during which the Union Stockyards and packing plant industries began to decline due to the invention of hydraulic technology and refrigerated trucks.
 After officially closing in 1999, the site of the Union Stockyards was redeveloped as Metropolitan Community College and the South Branch Public Library.
-Today, new immigrant communities including Latino and refugee populations call the Saint Mary’s neighborhood home.
-Much like the past, South Omaha’s remaining packing plant jobs continue to attract the groups willing to do laborious and dangerous work in order to provide for themselves and their families.
+In 2018, new immigrant communities including Latino and refugee populations call the Saint Mary’s neighborhood home.
+Much like the past, South Omaha’s remaining packing plant jobs continue to attract groups willing to do laborious and dangerous work in order to provide for themselves and their families.

 Image courtesy of Durham Museum.